Extended Overnight Excursions

 Extended overnight field trips start in the fourth grade and continue into the eighth grade, deepening the understanding of the current curriculum.
 See below for more information on each excursion.

-A trip to Malakoff Diggins offers fourth grade students an opportunity to bring their studies of Caifornia's Gold Rush era to life.
-Students, parents, and teachers take part in a three day, two night adventure that includes woodworking, gold panning, candle making, and more.
+A trip to Coloma offers fourth grade students an opportunity to bring their studies of Caifornia's Gold Rush era to life.
+Students, parents, and teachers take part in a three day, two night adventure that includes gold panning, hoe downs, cornbread making, hike the Monroe Ridge, and more.
 Food is prepared over an open fire, and everyone sleeps in tents pitched in the meadow.
-Participants also hike to the site of California's largest hydraulic mine.
-An important part of this trip is the community-building with parents and students alike.

 5th Grade: Science Camp at Walker Creek